yepyhardi/bioinformatix/src/content/post/240418-r-data-types.md

 ## Character

 Character data types are crucial in handling text data.
+This data type is for text/string information.
 In bioinformatics, this can be used in representing and manipulating DNA sequences.
 Example:

 ```
 # Define a character variable